 Yet that’s not what’s happening.
 For years, we’ve been directly engaged in numerous cases to defend churches from targeted discrimination.
 And we’ve won.

 Right now we’re involved in a number of these RLUIPA cases.

+Take action with us to stop illegal discrimination against churches.

+[III] Yet that’s not what’s happening.
+For years, we’ve been directly engaged in numerous cases to defend churches from targeted discrimination.
+And we’ve won.

+Right now we’re involved in a number of these RLUIPA cases.

-Take action with us to stop illegal discrimination against churches at the Supreme Court.
+Take action with us to stop illegal discrimination against churches.